Sexton’s inability to kick creates conundrum for Ireland

 The Ireland management are playing down the injury scare suffered by the world player of the year but the fact remains that the 34-year-old was unable to kick for goal after hurting himself before Tadhg Furlong’s 25th-minute try broke Scotland last Sunday in Yokohama.

-Sexton was held back yesterday at the Yumera Grounds in the isolated Iwata outpost of Shizuoka.
+Sexton was held back on Tuesday at the Yumera Grounds in the isolated Iwata outpost of Shizuoka.
 That’s the reality – at his third major tournament, Ireland’s star turn is struggling with injury.

 “That wouldn’t be unusual for him not to train two days after a Test match,” said Murphy.